Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Convergence analysis

 \subsection{Existence of Cluster Points}

-We shall show that our proposed AIR algorithm is a descent method for the function $J(\xbf, \epsbf)$.
-Consequently, both the existence of solutions to \eqref{f.sparse} as well as the existence of the cluster point to the AIR algorithm can be guaranteed by understanding conditions under which the iterates generated by AIR is bounded.
+We will show that our proposed algorithm AIR is a descent method for the function $J(\xbf, \epsbf)$.
+Consequently, both the existence of solutions to \eqref{f.sparse} as well as the existence of the cluster point to AIR can be guaranteed by understanding conditions under which the iterates generated by AIR is bounded.
 For this purpose, we need to investigate the asymptotic geometry of $J$ and $X$.
 In the following a series of results, we discuss the conditions guaranteeing the boundedness of $L(J(\xbf^0; \epsbf^0); J_0) $.
 The concept of horizon cone is a useful tool to characterize the boundedness of a set, which is defined as follows.

-\begin{definition} \cite[Definition 3.3]{Roc98} Given $Y\subset \mathbb{R}^n$, the horizon cone of $Y$ is
+\begin{definition}~\cite[Definition 3.3]{Roc98} Given $Y\subset \mathbb{R}^n$, the horizon cone of $Y$ is

 \end{definition}